kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Places I've been...have we met?

 ## I thought I might make a list of places and groups I've passed through
 - I think it can be easy to put people in a box; I have had a lot of lives.
+If you run into me and ask "have we met", this might help.
+Often, it's difficult for me to place faces, because I've met a LOT.
 - If you think I look familiar, we really might have met somewhere!
+See if it rings a bell.
+Location is a great start!
+  If you can narrow it down to a field, too, even better!

 ## Institutions (in order of attendance)
 - University of Vermont (currently, as of August 2019; I'm a researcher in training)